 Thank you.
 Our next question comes from Kelly Bonilla from BMO Capital Markets.
 Your line is open.

 Great.
 Thanks, Kelly.
-So a couple things as we talked about earlier on the 1.4 percent part of what we talked about is we feel very good about the growth within the independent restaurant segment and including in that would be the, you know, this more the regional or micro kind of change.
-We've talked about as well.
-We did talk about we do see this from time to time.
-We talked about the impact from what we think about is almost local bid business.
-So we talked about a local schools as the example.
+So a couple things.
+As we talked about earlier, on the 1.4%, part of what we talked about is we feel very good about the growth within the independent restaurant segment, and including in that would be more the regional or micro kind of change we've talked about as well.
+We do see this from time to time.
+We talked about the impact from what we think about as almost local bid business So we talked about local schools as the example.
 There is some of that that falls into these local numbers.
-It's not a it's not it's not national business because it's literally local school type agreements or some local governmental things that fall into that as well.
-So I think what we see is and why we feel good and confident is that the restaurant side of it is is strong and we seeing good growth there.
-And so I think that that piece you should, you know, rest assured that we feel good about the work we're doing.
-And I think it's a combination of as I as we talked about us making sure we're remaining competitive in that space.
-But also there are some as I mentioned also some tools that we're providing our selling organization that help them to understand where they can improve their overall penetration within those customers.
-So I think it's a good balance of both new business opportunities that exist and that we're able to pick up as well as the penetration within those existing customers.
-As far as the three percent number versus where we are today and maybe with a two point five I talked about earlier, I think we just have to continue to think about the fact that we're going to see improved growth in this segment.
-Given the fact that we have things like this local bid business in there.
-I can't sit here today and say that we're still deliver the three percent overall for the whole time frame, but we still feel like that two and a half to three percent is not an unreasonable number for us.
-So it's we are cycling two of our biggest quarters and Q four and Q one from prior year as we've talked.
+It's not national business because it's literally local school-type agreements.
+There are some kind of local governmental things that fall into that as well.
+So I think what we see is and why we feel good and confident is that the restaurant side of it is strong, and we're seeing good growth there.
+And so I think that that piece you should rest assured that we feel good about the work we're doing.
+And I think it's a combination of, as we talked about, us making sure we're remaining competitive in that space, but also there are some, as I mentioned, also some tools that we're providing our selling organization that help them to understand where they can improve their overall penetration within those customers.
+So I think it's a good balance of both new business opportunities that exist and that we're able to pick up, as well as the penetration within those existing customers.
+As far as the 3% number versus where we are today, and maybe with a 2.5 I talked about earlier, I think we just have to continue to think about the fact that we're going to see improved growth in this segment, given the fact that we have things like this local bid business in there.
+I can't sit here today and say that we're going to still deliver the 3% overall for the whole timeframe, but we still feel like that 2.5 to 3% is not an unreasonable number for us.
+So we are cycling two of our biggest quarters in Q4 and Q1 from prior year as we've talked.
 And so I think we'll get some benefit of that maybe going forward.
-But that really wasn't part of the sequential improvement.
-I talked about as we exited Q Q one.
+But that really wasn't part of the sequential improvement I talked about as we exited Q1.

 Okay, that's helpful.
-And then I think I heard you mention or maybe Joel mentioned some signs of improvement in the labor market.
-And I was wondering if you could elaborate on where and what you're seeing and what you're thinking about in terms of where how you're staffed appropriately for the rest of the year.
+And then I think I heard you mention Or maybe Joel mentioned some signs of improvement in the labor market.
+And I was wondering if you could elaborate on where and what you're seeing and what you're thinking about in terms of how you're staffed appropriately for the rest of the year.

 You bet.